romanz/electrs/doc/config.md

 This applies only if you do **not** use some other automated systems such as Debian packages.
 If you use automated systems, refer to their documentation first!

+Note that all instances of socket addresses support Unix domain sockets, read about them below.

 ### Bitcoind configuration

 Pruning must be turned **off** for `electrs` to work.